JahidulPabelIslam/Project-Ideas/README.md

 # Project-Ideas

-Web App for Choosing Project Idea for MSc Degree.
+Web Application for Choosing a Project Idea for a MSc Degree.

+Built Using Java EE 7, JSF 2, Bootstrap.